 Up to seven members may participate on any Odyssey of the Mind team from Primary through Division IV.
 There is no minimum number of team members required but we recommend each team has at least five, preferably six or seven.
-In competition, seven team members may participate in the presentation of the long-term solution, but only five team members may compete in spontaneous.
-If there are less than five team members the team's spontaneous score might be adversely affected.
+In competition, seven team members may participate in the presentation of the long-term solution and in spontaneous.
 Be prepared to go to competition with one or two team members missing in case of illness or other unexpected absence.
 Team members should practice sharing roles and covering for each other and all should be prepared for every type of spontaneous problem.

 Team members may not be removed from the roster for any reason even if a team member decides to no longer participate.
 Once a team member has contributed to the problem solution, in any way and to any degree, they are part of that team even if they don't participate at a competition.
 A team with less than seven members on its roster may add to the roster, at any time and without penalty, until it reaches a full complement of seven.
-(Subject to limitations on page 30.)
+(See section titled Special Situations for Going to Competition.)